-The experiment used an ozone generator in a sealed chamber with a sample of coronavirus.
+The experiment used an ozone in a sealed chamber with a sample of coronavirus.
 The potency of the virus declined by more than 90% when subjected to low level ozone for 10 hours.

 “Transmission of the novel coronavirus may be reduced by continuous, low-concentration ozone treatment, even in environments where people are present, using this kind of system,” said lead researcher Takayuki Murata.

 “We found it to be particularly effective in high-humidity conditions.”

 Ozone, a type of oxygen molecule, is known to inactivate many pathogens, and previously experiments have shown that high concentrations, between 1-6 ppm, were effective against the coronavirus but potentially toxic to humans.

 A recent study at the Georgia Institute of Technology showed that ozone may be effective in disinfecting gowns, goggles and other medical protective equipment.

 Fujita Medical University Hospital, in Aichi prefecture central Japan, has used ozone to reduce infection in waiting areas and patient rooms.